icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [SafeDep](https://safedep.io/) - It continuously scans open source code for vulnerabilities and malware, helping security engineering teams proactively mitigate inherited OSS risks.
 * [Snyk](https://snyk.io/) - A developer security platform that integrates directly into development tools, workflows, and automation pipelines.
 * [Socket](https://socket.dev/) - A developer-first security platform that protects your code from both vulnerable and malicious dependencies.
-* [Vulert](https://vulert.com) - Vulert secures software by detecting vulnerabilities in open-source dependencies—without accessing your code.
-It supports Js, PHP, Java, Python, and more.
+* [Vulert](https://vulert.com) - Secures software by detecting vulnerabilities in open-source dependencies—without accessing your code.
+It supports JS, PHP, Java, Python, and more.

 ## State Management